ibm-cloud-docs/cloud-databases/howto-manage-backups.md

   }'
 ```
 The parameters `name`, `target`, `resource_group`, and `resource_plan_id` are all required, and `BACKUP_ID` is the backup you want to restore.
 The `target` is the region where you want the new deployment to be located, which can be a different region from the source deployment.
 Cross-region restores are supported.

-### Major Version Upgrades

-Upgrading is handled through restoring your data from a backup into a new deployment with the latest major version.
-You upgrade to the latest version of the database available on {{site.data.keyword.cloud}}.
-You can find the latest version from the catalog page, from the cloud databases cli plugin command [`ibmcloud cdb deployables-show`](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployables-show), or from the cloud databases API [`/deployables`](https://cloud.ibm.com/apidocs/cloud-databases-api#get-all-deployable-databases) endpoint.

-In the CLI and API, you also supply the `version` parameter with the `backup_id` parameter in the JSON object.

 ## Backups and Restoration